zinx28/Account-Creator/README.md

 	in config.json, replace the text "PUT-MONGODB-HERE" with what you just copied For the last step replace the password section of the text you just pasted with your Mongo accounts password.

-	Now your Mongoose is set up! -- this was taken from Rocket (it was Cloud V2)
+	Now your Mongoose is set up!

 # How to Setup other stuff
 Go to https://discord.com/developers/applications sign in (ig you already have a account)